- Homosexuality

 LGBT discrimination in China is no protections.

-LGBT housing discrimination in China is varies by region.
+LGBT housing discrimination in China is no protections.

 Same-sex adoption in China is single only.